-Improvement in contact tracing and scaling up the rapid response teams.
+Improvement in contact tracing and scaling up the Rapid Response Teams (RRTs).

 Production and distribution of guidelines, contact tracing, and case definition formats.

 Enhance existing surveillance system to enable monitoring and reporting of COVID-19 transmission.

 Contact tracing through health promotion and Rapid Response Teams (RRTs) and training of surveillance officers on case definition and contact tracing.